Hebrews

 And why is He going to shake the earth and heaven?

-All that man has trusted in will be gone and only
+All that man has trusted in will be gone, and only that

 29 For our God is a consuming fire."

-As believers we are moving toward a heavenly
+As believers, we are moving toward a heavenly kingdom.

 And how are we to serve Him?